yliaho/legoff-landing/README.md

 # legoff-landing

-> A vuejs landing page.
+> Landing page made with Vue and Nuxt.

+`static/` has json and necessary images which we AJAX into the page.

 ## [Demo here](https://yliaho.github.io/legoff-landing/)